AIAppliedUK/sg-identity-techdocs/src/scotaccount-token-validation-module.md

 Use the access token (15 minutes) to call `GET https://issuer.main.integration.scotaccount.service.gov.scot/attributes/values` with a `DIS-Client-Assertion` whose audience is the attributes URL.

-## Complete Validation Example
+## Example Express.js Integration

-Here's a complete example showing validation in an Express.js application:
+Here's an example showing how validation might be integrated into an Express.js application:

 ```javascript
 const express = require("express");